 The facility helps design experimental strategies.
 We implement and validate previously developed proteomic workflows to profile proteins from diverse biological samples as well as developing entirely new, bespoke methods and assays when required.

-The core focuses and specialises in using stable isotopic strategies (SILAC and TMT) for the relative quantification of protein expression levels and enrichment within protein complexes; currently our multiplexing capacity extends to 11 samples per run.
-We also develop and run PRM (parallel reaction monitoring assays for targted quantification of panels of proteins.
+The core focuses and specialises in using stable isotopic (Tandem Mass Tags) and label free strategies (LFQ & DIA) for the relative quantification of protein expression levels and enrichment within protein complexes; currently our multiplexing capacity extends to 18 samples per run.
+We also develop and run PRM (parallel reaction monitoring assays for targeted quantification of panels of proteins.

 Specific methods and areas of interest:

-Protein profiling of complex biological samples, e.g. tissue, cell extracts
+Protein profiling of complex biological samples, e.g. tissue and cultured cell extracts

 • Protein Profiling by nanoLC/MS